Comparisons11 min read

 Customer Support

-A2 Hosting offers phone support in addition to live chat and email — and in 2026, having an actual human on the phone still matters when something goes seriously wrong at 2am.
-Their support team is also known for handling technical queries with real depth, not just copy-pasted KB articles.
+A2 Hosting offers phone support in addition to live chat and email — and in 2026, having an actual human on the phone still matters when something goes sideways at 2am.
+Their support team also handles technical queries with real depth, not just copy-pasted KB articles.

 Advantage: A2 Hosting